 Decorate your home for fall and fill the room with a comforting scent.
-Gorgeous apple cider & cinnamon potpourri brings the autumn indoors.
+Blissful Harvest potpourri brings the autumn indoors.

 What’s your favorite fall fruit or vegetable?
 Make your own preserves this year.
 Canning and jam and jelly making iisn’t difficult.
 It can be time consuming, but it’s so rewarding!
 Just think of those shelves lined with food all winter, made by your own hand.

 Pumpkin pie is good.
 But Pumpkin Cheesecake is better!
 Rich, decadent, and sweet; Thanksgiving desserts don’t get much better than this.
 They can be tricky to make, so see our tips How to Make the Perfect Pumpkin Cheesecake.
 We tell you how to bake a pumpkin cheesecake without a crack – and 4 things you can do if it does crack.
 (And we have 6 recipes.)